Sticky bars are banners that appear above or below a page's content. They're available for both desktop and mobile landing pages.

 This article will explain the following:

-- Enabling the Form Confirmation Dialog Auto-Close Option.
+- Enabling the Form Confirmation Dialog Auto-Close Option, and

 - Publishing & Installing your Sticky Bar